Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Results

-For jointly Gaussian stimuli (Fig. 2A) of varying levels of correlation $\rho$, triplet interactions confer no coding benefit (Fig. 3A,C): even when triplet interactions are allowed, the optimal encoder has $\gamma=0$ (Fig. 4A).
+We begin with the case of jointly Gaussian stimuli (Fig. 2A) of varying levels of correlation $\rho$.
+Recall that our analytical results (Eq.
+5, above) suggest that, in this case, it is only the second-order moments of the response distribution that affect the MI, and that we conjectured based on this that HOC confer no coding benefit.
+This is borne out by our numerical analysis: (Fig. 3A,C, $N=10$ neurons): even when triplet interactions are allowed, the optimal encoder has $\gamma=0$ (Fig. 4A).
 Here, the stimulus distribution is symmetric about the mean, and the optimal encoder is on-off symmetric with $\left< \sigma \right> = 0.5$.
-That symmetry maximizes response entropy.
+That symmetry -- with neurons being in either the ``spiking" (1) or ``non-spiking" state (0) with equal probability -- maximizes response entropy.
 When the stimuli are drawn from discrete binary distributions with equal probabilities for the two states, we also find that triplet interactions confer no coding advantage (data not shown).
-These observations suggest that for unskewed stimulus distributions, with on-off symmetry in the optimal response distribution, triplet interactions are not useful for coding.
-To seek situations when triplet interactions might be beneficial, we break the on-off symmetry.
-We do this in two different ways, both motivated by the biological problem at hand: naturalistic stimulus distributions and constrained firing rates.
+These observations support our analytical finding that, for unskewed stimulus distributions, with on-off symmetric response distributions, triplet interactions are not useful for coding.
+Moreover, these numerical results hold over a range of $\beta$ values, and thus a large range of stimulus-coupling strengths (and not just the weak ones considered in our analytical calculation).

+To seek situations when triplet interactions might be beneficial to the population code, we break the on-off symmetry.
+We do this in two different ways, the first of which is to consider skewed stimulus distributions.
+The case of skewed stimulus distributions is potentially important because the distribution of membrane potentials (neuronal inputs) in rat auditory cortical neurons is skewed~\cite{deweese_zador}, as are the spike-count distributions in dichotomized Gaussian models of neural population activity~\cite{macke}.
+Moreover, naturalistic stimuli (like pixel values in real-world images) have skewed distributions (Fig. 2BC).
+Consequently, the inputs to real biological neurons -- either from external stimuli, or from other neurons within the brain -- may show nonzero skew~\cite{skew_comment}.
+We use as stimuli calibrated luminance images from the database of Tka\v{c}ik \emph{et al.}~\cite{tkacik_images}.